pathminder/pathminder.github.io/_skills/diplomacy.md

 *Implant Suggestion:* You can implant a suggested course of reasonable action in the mind of a willing creature, along with a defined trigger.
 To implant a suggestion, you spend 1 minute inducing a trance-like state in the subject, after which you attempt a Diplomacy check.
 If the check is successful, you implant the course of action, as a suggestion spell with a duration of 10 minutes plus 10 additional minutes for every 1 by which your check result exceeds the DC.
 If the subject ceases to be willing, it can attempt a Will save once each round to shake off the effects.
 The save DC is equal to 10 + 1/2 your character level + your Charisma modifier.
 You can attempt to subtly implant a suggestion in the mind of an unwilling creature with an attitude of indifferent or better after 1 minute of continuous, calm interaction with that creature, but the DC is 10 higher.

 *Recall Memory:* You can draw out forgotten memories from a willing subject.
 You spend 1 minute inducing a calming, trance-like state in the subject, after which you attempt a Diplomacy check.
 If you succeed at the check, the hypnotized creature can reroll any previously failed Intelligence or Knowledge check to recall the forgotten information with a +4 bonus.
 The information must be something the subject once knew or was exposed to.

+## Skill Unlocks

+If you have the [Signature Skill](/feats/signature-skill/) feat, the rogue's edge ability, or another ability that grants you the skill unlocks for this skill, you gain access to the following abilities when you have sufficient ranks.

+**5 Ranks:** The time required to influence a creature's attitude or gather information is halved.

+**10 Ranks:** You can attempt to adjust a creature's attitude in 1 round by taking a --10 penalty.
+If you take 1 minute to adjust a creature's attitude, add your Charisma bonus to the number of hours that attitude change persists.

+**15 Ranks:** You can attempt to adjust a creature's attitude in 1 round with no penalty.
+If you take 1 minute to adjust a creature's attitude, the duration of the resulting change is measured in days, not hours.
+You can gather information in 10 minutes by taking a --5 penalty.

+**20 Ranks:** You can attempt to adjust a creature's attitude in 1 round with no penalty.
+If you take 1 minute to adjust a creature's attitude, the duration of the resulting change is measured in weeks, not hours.
+You can gather information in 1d4 minutes with no penalty.